 - Personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver’s Privacy Protection Act of 1994.

-We obtain information directly from you.
-For example, we obtain information from forms you complete on our website or from observing your actions on our website or interactions with our advertisers.
+We obtain information directly from you and other sources.
+For example, we obtain information from forms you complete on our website, your conversations with an Empower call center representative, from observing your actions on our website or interactions with our advertisers.
 In addition, we obtain the categories of personal information listed above from the following other sources:

-- Directly from your retirement plan or plan sponsor (employer or former employer).
-For example, your employer’s retirement plan may contain some of your personal information necessary to perform our obligations.
+- Directly from your retirement plan or plan sponsor (your employer or former employer).
+For example, your employer’s retirement plan may contain some of your personal information necessary to maintain your account or perform our services for your retirement plan or plan sponsor.

 - Directly from third parties.
 For example, we may need to verify your identity with third parties in order to prevent fraudulent transactions.